Parul-Kudtarkar/t2dream-portal/README.md

   `bin/deploy`

 - The script above will spin up a server in the AWS cloud with the current branch, and with a computed nameserver alias based on the branch and your username.
-Note that this retrieves a Postgres database from the current backup, so "as is" applies specifically to the T2DREAM Portal (_if you have forked the repo you will not have permission to retrieve the db_).
+Note that this retrieves a Postgres database from the current backup, so "as is" applies specifically to the Lung Epigenome Browser (_if you have forked the repo you will not have permission to retrieve the db_).
 There are options to use a different branch and/or different instance name and also if you want to use AWS spot instances...and you can specify which AWS profile you want to use.

 - Deploy script help (how to specify name, instance size, etc):